flash-shell/flash/README.md

 Or,

-1. Run it with the provided makefile: `make`.
+1. Run it with the provided makefile by running `make`.
 2. And then run the shell via `flash`.

 After that, you're ready to use the shell.